-SKIN CARE TIP - Resveratrol is best used as a daily moisturiser to help maintain moisture and to firm the skin.
-My product choice containing Resveratrol is Aspect Dr™ Resveratrol Moisturising Cream.
-This is also in a super efficient airless pump container and can be used in all skin types, all year round.
-It is hydrating and has also been infused with peptides.
-The moisturiser hydrates and nourishes while also providing antioxidant protection.
+SKIN CARE TIP - Resveratrol is best used as a daily moisturiser or as a serum, to help maintain moisture and to firm the skin.
+My product choice containing Resveratrol is Cosmedix Affirm, this wonder serum is lightweight and can be used in all skin types, all year round.
+It is hydrating and has also been infused with vitamin E and age-defying peptides.
+Affirm eliminates the appearance of environmental damage, firms the skin and nourishes while also providing antioxidant protection.
 It feels lightweight on your skin and is the perfect base to makeup too (don’t forget the SPF).

 Hyaluronic acid is a naturally occurring key substance in the human body.
 It is a polysaccharide and is found in the connective tissue, fluid of the eye and joints, and in the skin.
 Hyaluronic acid functions to hydrate and maintain moisture levels in the skin, it retains the moisture balance and provides a ‘cushion’ effect which can plump out the skin.
 Hyaluronic acid can hold 10000 times its weight in water so when injected into the skin as it is with dermal fillers it can hydrate, plump and volumize the face.